notfromworld/unlimited-gromacs-cloud/README.md

 ## Overview

-**Online-GROMACS-Analysis** is an open-source, notebook-based toolkit for automated post-processing and visualization of GROMACS molecular dynamics trajectories.
+**Online-GROMACS-Cloud-Analysis** is an open-source, notebook-based toolkit for automated post-processing and visualization of GROMACS molecular dynamics trajectories.
 The project is designed to simplify trajectory analysis by integrating commonly used structural, energetic, and conformational analyses into a single reproducible workflow.

 The notebook is intended for researchers, students, and educators who require publication-ready analyses without relying on local high-performance computing (HPC) infrastructure.
 It is particularly suitable for execution on free cloud platforms such as Kaggle.